 - Warehouse errors: If businesses use outdated tools for inventory management, they may have incorrect inventory count.
 They commit to orders based on this faulty information.
 Similarly, inventory kept in warehouses may suffer wear and tear.
 In all such cases, safety stock can save businesses from loss of revenue and reputation.

 - Manufacturing or supplier glitches: The supply chain is affected when machines break down or suppliers face problems in delivering materials.
 Safety stock keeps the production cycle going in such times.

 - Prompt delivery: It is essential to carry safety stock to ensure that products are delivered on time or even before time to customers.

 Disadvantages of carrying safety stock

 While carrying safety stock is prudent, too much inventory also can cause problems.
 Businesses would have to spend a lot of money and effort to hold enough safety stock to cover all possible contingencies.

 Regardless of how important safety stock is to a business, it requires inventory carrying costs, which are usually estimated to be 20 percent.
 However, this may be an underestimated value.

 Carrying costs depends on many variables, such as warehouse rent, wages, security costs, and stock loss due to damage or obsolescence.
 Besides, it is not a one-time payment; businesses must pay it periodically.

-Optimal amount of safety stock
+The optimal amount of safety stock

 Although aiming for better customer service levels could avoid stockouts, it means carrying more safety stock.
 Businesses should calculate safety stock carefully to balance their inventory levels.
 Below are a few common methods used in the industry: